courtorcutt/E-commerce-Store/README.md

 The controllers.py has functions for all the webpage routes (navigation file).
 It defines which functions use GET and POST methods, validates login and registration input and flashes an error when something doesn't pass the testing.
 The productsMethods.py file checks to ensure the product inputs meet all requirements.
 The userDataAccess.py file contains 4 key functions of searching for a specific user, updating a users information, updating a users bank balance, as well as inserting the user into the database.

 Then the security of the store was tested.
 Reports of XSS attacks and SQL injection attacks are visible in the repository.
-As I update this repository, I will be focusing more on the security of the application.

 At the end Docker was used to create an image of the repository to deploy it.
 Here is the link: